 Other than that, the other potential expenses only apply to certain businesses.
 These include things like professional or industry-specific business licenses and business insurance.

 Frequently Asked Questions About Kentucky Business Formations

 Before we wrap things up, here are the answers to some of the most commonly asked questions about forming LLCs and corporations in the state of Kentucky.

 What are the business tax rates in Kentucky?

 Kentucky has pretty conservative flat tax rates for both corporations and LLCs.
 The corporate rate, which applies to corporations and LLCs taxed as corporations, is just 5%.
 The rate for pass-through entities is 5%.
 Beyond that, C corporations will still be taxed at the federal rate of 21% (and so will your LLC, if you choose to be taxed as a C corp), while LLC profits are still subject to federal personal income tax brackets.

 How long does it take to form an LLC or corporation in Kentucky?

 Business formation turnaround times vary considerably from state to state.
-Kentucky processes most online filings in real-time, but paper filings take a bit longer.
-If you need to expedite a paper filing, Kentucky charges an additional $50.ary of State’s office says it can typically form an LLC or corporation within 3-5 business days.
+Kentucky processes most online filings in one business day, but paper filings take a bit longer.
+The Secretary of State’s office says it can typically form an LLC or corporation on paper within 3-5 business days.
 Expedited services are not available in this state.

 How many small businesses are there in Kentucky today?